insidewhy/munamuna/readme.md

 ```

 Here `value` is a proxy, assigning to it will overwrite the reference to the proxy rather than set a value at the intended path.
-This issue can be noticed/avoided by using `const` for all variable definitions assigned from an munamuna or setting up a lint tool to check for unused variables.
+This issue can be noticed/avoided by using `const` for all variable definitions assigned from a `munamuna` or setting up a lint tool to check for unused variables.
 To have this work as intended `munamuna(mocked).value = 5` could be used, but this notation is not always convenient.

 An alternative way is shown below: